Rhuju’s practice focuses on commercial litigation.

 She received her J.D. from the University of Virginia and was a Dean’s Scholarship recipient.
 She graduated with high honors from the University of Texas, earning a B.B.A. in the Business Honors Program and B.A. in the Plan II Honors Program.
 While there, Rhuju was a recipient of scholarships from the Koch Foundation and Segal AmeriCorps.

 Rhuju clerked for Magistrate Judge Zack Hawthorn of the United States District Court for the Eastern District of Texas and with an alternative dispute resolution firm.
-She most recently practiced with Nelson Mullins Riley & Scarborough.
+Prior to joining the firm, she practiced with Nelson Mullins Riley & Scarborough.

 Rhuju is admitted to practice in Texas and Washington, D.C.
 She is fluent in spoken Gujarati.

 - StollerUSA v.
 Agri-Science Techs.
 Successfully represented Stoller, a world leader in agri-science and specialty agricultural products, in a contract/trade secrets suit against a former distributor and its principal.
 Following fast-tracked discovery and just days before trial, defendants agreed to a multi-million-dollar settlement and permanent injunction barring further manufacture or sale of counterfeit Stoller products, misuse of its information, and misrepresentations.